-Parents will provide important input and feedback on the governance and operation of USC College Prep, Orange Campus both informally and formally.
+Parents will provide important input and feedback on the governance and operation of USC Hybrid High School both informally and formally.
 Parents will have the opportunity to participate in school decisions through the Parent Advisory Council (PAC), and the PAC is open to any parent who wants to participate.
 The PAC will provide an ongoing opportunity for two-way communication and feedback between parents and the school, including processes for parents to initiate desired activities, plan events or provide input to the school's leadership.
-The main responsibility of the PAC will be to analyze scorecard data (academics, attendance, behavior, community service, and fitness) and make recommendations to the school's leadership for ways to improve schoolwide performance in the key indicators tracked on the scorecard.
-USCOC staff will provide logistical support to ensure that communication about PAC meetings and processes reach all parents in a timely fashion.
+The main responsibility of the PAC will be to analyze dashboard data (academics, attendance, behavior, community service, and projects) and make recommendations to the school's leadership for ways to improve schoolwide performance in these key indicators.
+HHS staff will provide logistical support to ensure that communication about PAC meetings and processes reach all parents in a timely fashion.
 Parents will also be encouraged to:

-- Attend parent education programs - Serve as mentors and volunteers

-- Assist in planning family nights and other school events, contributing to newsletters, and attending community events on behalf of the school - Meet with teachers as questions and concerns arise and attending student parent conferences.
+- Attend parent education programs - Serve as mentors and volunteers - Assist in planning family nights and other school events, contributing to newsletters, and attending community events on behalf of the school - Meet with teachers as questions and concerns arise and attending student parent conferences.

-Quarterly, USCOC will hold parent-teacher conferences (Report Card Pick-Up Days).
+Quarterly, HHS will hold parent-teacher conferences (Report Card Pick-Up Days).
 Many opportunities for parent involvement, such as PAC meetings, will coincide with Report Card Pick-Up Days.
-At least twice a year, the school will conduct a process to surface and address questions and concerns of the parents.
+At least quarterly, the school will conduct a process to surface and address questions and concerns of the parents, such as a parent survey.
 Concerns not resolved to parents' satisfaction will be pursued through additional meetings between the Principal or administrative designee and the parents.
 If concerns are still not resolved, concerned parents may direct their concerns to the Board of Directors, where both the Principal or administrative designee and the parent(s) may present information.